khdlr/deep-acm/README.md

 # Deep Active Contour Models for Calving Front Detection

+> [!WARNING]
+> This is intermediate work presented at IGARSS 2022.
+For the final version of the project, please check out https://github.com/khdlr/COBRA

 This repository contains the code for training a deep active contour model that can be used for calving front detection.

 ## Animated Predictions